SPIRONet: Spatial-Frequency Learning and Graph-based Channel Interaction Network for Vessel Segmentation: Data Availability

+The computational cost of SPIRONet is analyzed to evaluate its practical feasibility.
+Table~\ref{table:complexity} presents a detailed comparison of model parameters, floating-point operations (FLOPs), and inference rates, calculated on a single NVIDIA GeForce RTX 3090 GPU using the thop library\footnote{\href{https://pypi.org/project/thop/}{\tt https://pypi.org/project/thop/}.}.
+A key finding is that SPIRONet meets real-time requirements for clinical deployment.
+Its inference rate of approximately 21 FPS is nearly double the upper end of the $6-12$ FPS range considered real-time for interventional procedures~\cite{heidbuchel2014practical}.

+Furthermore, when compared against other models with high performance, SPIRONet demonstrates a favorable efficiency profile.
+It maintains a moderate parameter count (16.98M), which is significantly lower than other competitive architectures like TransUNet (93.23M) and AttnUNet (57.16M).
+Its computational cost (200.90G FLOPs) is also competitive.
+While lightweight models like CAU-net~\cite{li2020cau} are faster, they achieve relatively lower segmentation results, particularly on challenging datasets like \textit{ARCADE}.

+Therefore, SPIRONet strikes a favorable balance: it delivers a significant performance improvement over simpler models and offers greater efficiency than other complex, high-performing alternatives.
+This indicates a favorable trade-off, positioning SPIRONet as a powerful yet practical solution for clinical application.

-In this section, we delve deeper into some specific designs in our model.
-Default configurations of {\tt SPIRONet} are highlighted in \sethlcolor{light-gray}gray.
-The experiments are conducted on the \textit{XCAD} dataset.
+In this section, a detailed analysis of the proposed SPIRONet is presented.
+Default configurations of SPIRONet are highlighted in \sethlcolor{light-gray}gray.
+All experiments are conducted on the \textit{XCAD} dataset unless stated otherwise.